 It's important to recognise that not all marketing activities may be relevant when the company is young.
 And well-known marketing expenses such as PR and advertising might not be the best options for SaaS startups.
 More niche strategies such as SEO and PPC may prove more beneficial.

 Many customers are searching for software online, and reducing churn rate of web visitors is essential.
 Therefore, building an SEO-optimized website that can easily be found is incredibly important for a product-driven business.
+You may even want to hire a professional SEO services agency to manage this.

 Additionally, display advertising is a popular strategy for brand awareness.
 But with hefty competition, it’s best to rely on valuable partnerships rather than expensive display networks.
 Similarly, a social media presence is also essential to your SaaS business.
 Social media activities require time, but you can repurpose existing content and materials for organic followers.